NicoVermeir/nicovermeir.github.io/README.md

-# Maarten Balliauw {blog}
+# Nico's digital footprint

-This repository contains the source code for [http://blog.maartenballiauw.be](http://blog.maartenballiauw.be).
+This repository contains the source code for [http://www.spikie.be](http://www.spikie.be).
 It is a Jekyll-based static website, using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).